Rick Price: 1997–2003: Another Place and A Million Miles

 In January and February 1997, Price played several shows alongside another accomplished Australian singer/songwriter, Jack Jones.
-The shows were a huge success with the pair performing their best hits together and alone, proving yet again their abilities as live performers.
+The shows were a success with the pair performing their best hits together and alone, proving yet again their abilities as live performers.

 For the majority of the year, Price spent his time in Los Angeles and Nashville writing material for his next album.

 Some of the collaborators Price has worked with included Steve Werfel and Pam Reswick on "Not a Day Goes By" (who has written songs such as "Chains" by Tina Arena), Jon Lind (who has written songs such as "Simple Life" by John Farnham, and "Crazy for You" by Madonna), and Randy Goodrum, a well-respected writer from Nashville.
 He has also written with Australia's Heather Field, who co-wrote "Heaven Knows" and "River of Love", and once again has worked with Phil Buckle, who co-wrote "What's Wrong With That Girl" from Rick's Heaven Knows album.

 In November and December 1997, Price played a couple of showcases to the public with some of the new material he had been working on.
 During the later months of 1997 and early 1998, Price recorded his new album in Los Angeles.
 The album Another Place was released in Australia in July 1999, spanning singles including "Where in the World" and "Good As Gone".
 In 2003, parting with Sony, Price released another solo album, A Million Miles, on his own label Clarice.
 Described as a garage album and going back to his musical roots, he plays every instrument heard on the album.